If you do not have access to a computer, you may purchase court forms at any Manitoba Court Centre.

 A request for a copy of an Adoption Order can ONLY be obtained by the adoptive parents or the adopted child if the child is 18 years of age or older.
 All requests must be made in writing.
 The court requires the following information:

-There is no fee for this request.
-You can mail your request to the Court of Queen’s Bench, Adoptions, Room 100C 408 York Avenue, Winnipeg, MB R3C 0P9.
+A fee applies for certifying a document in the Family Division.
+Fees can be paid by cash, certified cheque or money order.
+Payments are to be made payable to the Minister of Finance.
+You can mail your request to the Court of King's Bench, Adoptions, 408 York Avenue, Winnipeg, MB R3C 0P9.

 A “Guide to Changing a Child Support Order in Manitoba” is for parents who pay child support and for parents who receive child support.
 This Guide contains general information about the Courts’ requirements, procedures and documents needed to apply to Court to change a Child Support Order in Manitoba.
 The Guide is available free from court offices and maintenance enforcement program offices throughout Manitoba as well as from Manitoba Legal Aid offices and Community Legal Education Association.
 Contact addresses and phone numbers are listed below.